 In 2018, a paper (Appendix K) was written to present the work that Registrars and Supervisors in the South West have been working on to address issues of variation in Supervision and training.
 The issue of variation in Public Health Supervision and Training has been discussed by both Specialty Tutors and Registrars with both groups very keen to address the issue.
-The Training Programme agreed to lead a task and finish group to address the issues and outlined in the document are some of the areas that have been discussed and suggested actions aimed at reducing variation in Public Health Supervision and Training.
+The Training Programme led a task and finish group to address the issues and outlined in the document are some of the areas that have been discussed and suggested actions aimed at reducing variation in Public Health Supervision and Training.
+This work will be revisited in 2025.